Six Figure Moms

 And these are not only easy, but taste just like the garlic mashed potatoes from Outback Steakhouse.

-I had the chicken going in my 6 qt oval crock and the potatoes going in my 4 ct crock.
+I had the chicken going in my 6 qt oval slow cooker and the potatoes going in my 4 ct crock.

 Ingredients: